e-south/e-south/README.md

 👋 **Hi, I'm @e-south**
 - PhD Candidate in the Dunlop Lab, part of the Biological Design Center at Boston University.
 - Previously at Imperial College London and James Madison University.
-- I’m interested in systems, synthetic, and computational biology.
-My research focuses on developing genetic circuits, high-throughput functional assays, and DNA sequence-to-expression models to engineer cell physiology for synthetic biology applications.

 #### 📂 Highlights